 - Citalopram (Celexa) is a commonly prescribed SSRI.
 It actually makes people more sensitive to light during the daytime.
 Thus, if you are stuck in lower-level indoor lighting, it makes you more sensitive to the light and suppresses melatonin during the day by almost 50% more.
 The researchers note that this may be why citalopram works well for some people and doesn’t work (or has the opposite effect) for others.[ref]

 - A large-scale study by 23andMe on bupropion (Zyban) found that the efficacy of the drug depended on a genetic variant involved in circadian rhythm pathways.[ref]

 - For treatment-resistant depression, there are two methods that doctors can use that may immediately change mood: sleep deprivation (resetting of the clock) and ketamine.
-Low doses of IV ketamine is very effective for some people for depression.
-It is not FDA approved for this usage in the US at this time, but some clinics offer it.
+Low doses of IV ketamine are very effective for some people with depression.
+It is not FDA-approved for this usage in the US at this time, but some clinics offer it.
 Ketamine has recently been shown to act on depression via altering BDNF and increasing slow-wave sleep.[ref]

 - Prozac (fluoxetine) has been shown in animal studies to normalize ‘light-induced’ circadian disruption.
 It does this through increased PER2 and PER3 levels.[ref]